NHSDigital/software-engineering-quality-framework/quality-checks.md

 ## Publishing code

 All code should be treated kindly, but code that is being published incurs additional considerations: for example, it's never good to include credentials and other secrets in source code, but the impact of this is obviously greater if the code is published.
 Therefore, for published code, the following minimums are recommended:
-  * Unit tests
+  * Unit tests: GREEN
-  * Integration tests
+  * Integration tests: AMBER (where applicable)
-  * API / contract tests
+  * API / contract tests: AMBER (where applicable)
-  * UI tests
+  * UI tests: AMBER (where applicable)
-  * Secret scanning
+  * Secret scanning: AMBER (including removal of any secrets)
-  * Security code analysis
+  * Security code analysis and Security testing: AMBER for at least one of these
-  * Security testing
-  * Dependency scanning
+  * Dependency scanning: AMBER
-  * Performance tests
-  * Capacity tests
-  * Stress tests
-  * Soak tests
-  * Chaos tests
-  * Code coverage
+  * Code coverage: AMBER
-  * Duplicate code scan
+  * Duplicate code scan: AMBER
-  * Code smells scan
+  * Code smells scan: AMBER
-  * Dead code scan
+  * Dead code scan: AMBER
-  * Code review
+  * Code review: GREEN
-  * Accessibility tests
+  * Accessibility tests: AMBER (where applicable)
-  * Tech radar check